kislerdm/object-storage-gateway/README.md

 The gateway module can be extended to use different storage and "service discovery" backends:

-- a new service discovery client is required to implement the interface `StorageConnectionReadFinder`.
+- a new service discovery client is required to implement the interface `ServiceRegistryScanner`.
+- a new secrets manager client is required to implement the interface `AuthenticationDetailsReader`.
 - a new storage backed client is required to implement the interface `ObjectReadWriteFinder`.

 Find a code snippet example below.